Import SQL files into MySQL databases

 Note: If you receive an error message stating "Script timeout passed, if you want to finish import, please resubmit same file and import will resume" you can immediately select the same file to import and continue the restore where it left off.

 After the database restores, make sure your connection strings are up to date.
-For more information, see Find your connection strings.
+For more information, see Update WordPress database connection string.